The function cxHashMapCreate() creates a new map where both the map structure and the contained buckets are allocated by the specified allocator.

 If the UCX hash map implementation does not suit your needs, you can also implement your own map.
 To be compatible with the CxMap interface, it needs to store key/value pairs of the following form.

-When you are declaring your map structure, a CxMap member must be embedded as first member of this structure.
+When you are declaring your map structure, a CxMap member must be embedded as the first member of this structure.
 Secondly, you need to implement the cx_map_class and assign it when allocating your map.

 #include <cx/map.h>